sairox/FWCook_Assessment/README.md

 Instructions to run:
 In terminal or command prompt, go to the path of the file and type this command to compile the java class:

+**Make sure your sdk is jdk17 as I used java 17 to make this project.**

 >javac CashRegisterCLI.java

 Then after compiling, run the program with this command: